Jammy2211/PyAutoLens/paper/paper.md

 # Summary

-Strong gravitational lensing, which can make a background source galaxy appears multiple times due to its light rays being deflected by the mass of one or more foreground lens galaxies, provides astronomers with a powerful tool to study dark matter, cosmology and the most distant Universe. `PyAutoLens` is an open-source Python 3.6+ package for strong gravitational lensing, with core features including fully automated strong lens modeling of galaxies and galaxy clusters, support for direct imaging and interferometer datasets and comprehensive tools for simulating samples of strong lenses.
+Strong gravitational lensing, which can make a background source galaxy appears multiple times due to its light rays being deflected by the mass of one or more foreground lens galaxy_list, provides astronomers with a powerful tool to study dark matter, cosmology and the most distant Universe. `PyAutoLens` is an open-source Python 3.6+ package for strong gravitational lensing, with core features including fully automated strong lens modeling of galaxy_list and galaxy clusters, support for direct imaging and interferometer datasets and comprehensive tools for simulating samples of strong lenses.
 The API allows users to perform ray-tracing by using analytic light and mass profiles to build strong lens systems.
 Accompanying `PyAutoLens` is the [autolens workspace](https://github.com/Jammy2211/autolens_workspace), which